On the local behavior of weighted orbital integrals and the affine Springer fibers: Counting points on the fundamental domain

 \section{Counting points on the fundamental domain}

-For the affine Springer fibers, we need to take $F=\fq(\!(\ep)\!)$.
-For the group $\bg$, we assume that it is a connected reductive algebraic group such that $\bg^{\der}$ is simply connected.
-In \cite{chen2}, we have explained a transition between counting points on the fundamental domain of the affine Springer fibers and the calculation of Arthur's weighted orbital integrals.
+For this section, we work with a connected reductive algebraic group $\bfg$ over $\fq$, and for technical simplicity we assume that $\bg^{\der}$ is simply connected.
+In \cite{chen2}, we have explained a transition between counting points on the fundamental domain of the affine Springer fibers and Arthur's weighted orbital integrals.
 The strategy is to count the number of points on the truncated affine Springer fibers in two ways: by the Arthur-Kottwitz reduction and by the Harder-Narasimhan reduction.
 Here we explain another way to count the number of points on the fundamental domains.

 Let $T$ be a maximal torus of $G$, let $\gamma\in \kt$ be a regular integral element.
 Recall that the affine Springer fiber is the sub ind-$k$-scheme of the affine grassmannian $\xx=\bg(\!(\ep)\!)/\bg[\![\ep]\!]$ defined by the equation